djaus2/Soft-ata/Grove.md

 # Grove sensors

-> Assumes use of Grove RPi Pico Shield with the RPi Pico with the Earle setup.
+> Assumes use of Grove RPi Pico Shield with the RPi Pico with the [earlephilhower-arduino-pico() on Github setup.

 ## Coming